DataDog/chaos-controller/docs/faq.md

 # FAQ

+## Where can I find the chaos pods for my disruption?

+In order to ensure that chaos pods have access to the ClusterRole they need, all chaos pods are created in the same namespace as the `chaos-injector` service account.
+This is configured with a flag when starting the chaos-controller.
+By default, this is the "chaos-engineering" namespace.

 ## How can I know if my disruption has been successfully injected or not?

 A disruption has an `Injection Status` field in its status that you can see by describing the resource.
 It can take the following values: